-- Students with foreign qualification recognised as equivalent may access to the Master of Science in Safety assessment of xenobiotics and biotechnological products if they can demonstrate background knowledge and skills in biology, chemistry, biochemistry, pharmacology, toxicology and physiology, equivalent to those listed above.
+Students with foreign qualification recognised as equivalent may access to the Master in SAXBi if they can demonstrate background knowledge and skills in biology, chemistry, biochemistry, pharmacology, toxicology and physiology, equivalent to those listed above.
 A committee of teachers appointed by the Board of Faculty will check the presence of these requirements.

 Students meeting the above minimum requirements are invited to an interview for admission (in English) with the Commission for Admittance to the Master, composed by teaching members appointed by the Teaching Board.
 The interview, done remotely via electronic devices if necessary, is aimed at verifying the above mentioned skills and the knowledge of the English Language equivalent to B2 level.

 Students who have not yet graduated but who expect to graduate by December 2020 can also apply for admission to the Master in SAXBi.

 Interviews of applicants will be held according to a calendar proposed individually to each applicant.

 The committee evaluates the candidate on a 100-point scale: